Urban Cabaret

 Monona Terrace 1 John Nolen Dr., Madison, Wisconsin

-press release: Please save the date for the 2017 Urban Cabaret, Madison’s most unique and dynamic fundraising event.
-Each year, the Urban Cabaret has captivated its audience with an eclectic mix of local performers that has included artists, dancers, aerialists, instrumentalists, magicians, poets and so much more.
-Your ticket purchase or table sponsorship goes directly to support education, employment, and empowerment programs that benefit members of our community.
-Tickets will go on sale soon!
+press release: Please join us for our 50th ANNIVERSARY celebration at the 2018 Urban Cabaret.
+The Urban Cabaret – Madison’s most unique and dynamic fundraising event – has captivated its audiences with an eclectic mix of local performers that has included artists, dancers, aerialists, instrumentalists, magicians, poets and so much more.
+We will also recognize our 2018 Whitney M. Young, Jr. Equal Opportunity and 2018 President’s awardees.

+This year’s event will be extra special as it celebrates our 50th anniversary of service to the Greater Madison community, and your ticket purchase will go directly to support our signature 1,500 Jobs, 1,500 Families initiative.